-The POWs made their way north to San Fernando, where they were put into a bull pen.
-In one corner was a pit that served as the washroom for the POWs.
+The POWs made their way north to San Fernando, where they were put into a bullpen.
+In one corner of the bullpen was a pit that served as the washroom for the POWs.
 The pit actually appeared to be moving because it was covered in maggots.

-The Japanese ordered the POWs to form columns of 100 men.
-They were moved to the train station where they were put into boxcars.
+The Japanese ordered the POWs to form columns of 100 men and moved them to the train station where they were put into boxcars.
 The cars were known as forty or eights, because each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 When the POWs left the cars at Capas, those who had died fell to the floor of the cars.
 Emmett and the other POWs made their way to Camp O'Donnell.

 Emmett was selected for the Bachrach Garage detail which was housed in a garage on an island off the Manila.
 The POWs on the detail repaired cars, trucks, and other equipment for the Japanese.
-He became ill on the detail and was sent back to Cabanatuan.
-He was still there in July 1944 when his name appeared on a list of POWs who were being sent to Japan.
+He became ill on the detail and was sent back to Cabanatuan and was still there, in July 1944, when his name appeared on a list of POWs who were being sent to Japan.
 On July 15, 1944, at 8:00 P.M., trucks arrived at the camp and driven to the Port Area of Manila

 At the pier, the POWs boarded the Nissyo Maru.
 The Japanese attempted to put the entire POW detachment in the forward hold but failed, so 600 of the POWs were put into the read hold.
 The ship moved and remained outside the breakwater from July 18th until July 23rd while the Japanese attempted to form a convoy.
 The POWs were fed rice and vegetables which were cooked together and received two canteen cups of water each day.